Amog-OS/AmogOS/README.md

 - If you wanna print your own stickers download them [here](https://cdn.discordapp.com/attachments/867502562953658428/867512035687530526/amog-icon.png) and [here](https://cdn.discordapp.com/attachments/867502562953658428/867871352035082300/amogoschip-sticker.png)

 ## Support
 - Contact us in our Discord at https://discord.gg/UAxazHsQX8 for specific support.
-Post an Issue on GitHub for anything else. **The RPi/ARM builds are discontinued, and you will not receive support for them.**
+Post an Issue on GitHub for anything else. **The RPi/ARM builds are discontinued(for now), and you will not receive support for them.**

 ## Features
 - Extendable via Slax modules.
 This is a meme distro, but can be used seriously.